 4. The South Bank

 This indoor haven contains tropical plants, trees, birdlife and over 2000 species of exotic fish.
-Under the safety of its glass roof, you can (almost) pretend that you’re on a romantic getaway in a faraway country.
+Under the safety of its glass roof, you can (almost) pretend that you’re on a romantic getaway in a faraway country – we’re thinking Singapore or somewhere.
+We can all dream right?
 Hidden behind the leafy shrubbery, it’s easy for the two of you to hold hands and wander around uninterrupted.
-You’ll find the conservatory inside the Barbican Centre in Moorgate and it will be open to guests one again after lockdown 3.0.
+You’ll find the conservatory inside the Barbican Centre in Moorgate – also well worth an wander of.

 6. Hampton Court Maze

-Yes, we know Hampton Court is technically in Surrey, however its beautiful garden maze is definitely worth heading to Zone 6 for.
+Yes, we know Hampton Court is technically in Surrey, however this palace’s beautiful garden maze is definitely worth heading to Zone 6 for.
 Covering a third of an acre, you’ll easily get lost (in love) as you make your way around the UK’s oldest surviving hedge maze.
 Pretend you’re in a romantic Tudor drama or your own Bridgerton spin-off, as you work your way through this never-ending garden.
-Tickets to the Hampton Court Palace Gardens cost £8.00 per adult and you can book them here.

 7. Syon Park